 That classification hits your freight bill four ways: DG surcharges (per container or per ton), restricted vessel capacity, special stowage, and heavier documentation.
 Each one is negotiable or optimisable — which is what the rest of this guide is about.
 The cost levers below assume you already understand the seven-step dangerous goods shipping process; if not, skim that first and come back.

-Quick win: staying inside 1.4G rather than 1.3G typically saves $500–1,500 per container in surcharges alone.
+Quick win: staying inside 1.4G rather than 1.3G typically saves several hundred dollars per container in surcharges alone — and more once 1.3G's restricted-carrier premiums are counted.
 Ask your factory to flag any borderline SKUs before you lock the PO.

 Where the Money Actually Goes on a 20ft Container